jay23606/chat-gpt-voice/README.md

 # chat-gpt-voice
 A voice chatbot that uses ChatGPT 3.5 completions endpoint written in vanilla JavaScript that is under 100 lines of fairly legible code

-Uses Web Speech API's SpeechRecognition and SpeechSynthesisUtterance interfaces for voice-to-text and text-to-voice
+Uses Web Speech API's SpeechRecognition and SpeechSynthesisUtterance interfaces for speech-to-text (STT) and text-to-speech (TTS)

 Simply tap/click on the body of the page to activate speech recognition